misonomi/twnotext/README.md

-# Twitter No Text firefox extension
+# Twitter No Text browser extension

 The goal for this extension is to free people from the curse of SNS.